ongyuann/ongyuann.github.io/_posts/2020-05-27-qr-phishing-with-gophish.md

 <img src="https://raw.githubusercontent.com/ongyuann/ongyuann.github.io/master/images/gophish_qr.jpg" alt="GoPhish actually rocks" class="inline"/>

-It definitely seemed workable, so I got down to making the suggestions a reality.
+It definitely seemed workable, and best part - it doesn't mess with the platform's code.
+So I got down to making the suggestions a reality.

 For the remainder of this post I divide my workings according to the suggested steps: